YottaDB/YDBDoc/ProgGuide/ioproc.rst

 The TLS plugin uses OpenSSL options in the configuration file specified under the tls: label as the default for all TLS connections and under the specific labels to override the defaults for corresponding connections.

-YottaDB/GT.M buffers WRITEs to TLS enabled sockets until a subsequent USE :FLUSH, WRITE !, WRITE #, or an internal 400 millisecond timer expires.
+YottaDB buffers WRITEs to TLS enabled sockets until a subsequent USE :FLUSH, WRITE !, WRITE #, or an internal 400 millisecond timer expires.

 .. note::
    Because this functionality has a wide variety of user stories (use cases) and has substantial complexity, although the code appears robust, we are not confident that we have exercised a sufficient breadth of use cases in testing.
 Also we may make changes in future releases that are not entirely backwards compatible.
 We encourage you to use with this facility in development and testing, and to provide us with feedback.
-If you are an YottaDB/FIS customer and wish to use this in production, please contact us beforehand to discuss your use case(s).
+If you are an YottaDB customer and wish to use this in production, please contact us beforehand to discuss your use case(s).

 .. note::
-   Owing to the range of OpenSSL versions in use across the breadth of platforms and versions supported by YottaDB/GT.M, on all platforms, but especially on non-Linux UNIX platforms, YottaDB/FIS recommends rebuilding the plugin from sources included with the YottaDB/GT.M binary distribution with the specific version of OpenSSL installed on your systems for any production or production staging environments that use TLS.
-For more information on recompiling the reference implementation, refer to the Installing YottaDB chapter of the Administration and Operations Guide.
+   Owing to the range of OpenSSL versions in use across the breadth of platforms and versions supported by YottaDB, on all platforms, but especially on non-Linux UNIX platforms, YottaDB recommends rebuilding the plugin from sources included with the YottaDB binary distribution with the specific version of OpenSSL installed on your systems for any production or production staging environments that use TLS.
+For more information on recompiling the reference implementation, refer to the `Installing YottaDB chapter of the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/installydb.html>`_.

 ++++++++++++++++++++++++++
 Socket Device Operation